Jennifer Lawrence Playing Zelda Fitzgerald Is Almost Too Perfect

 Zelda wrote a great many short stories for magazines, including a piece called "Death of the Flapper," in which she described her own outlook.
 "She flirted because it was fun to flirt and wore a one-piece bathing suit because she had a good figure...she was conscious that the things she did were the things she had always wanted to do."

-She wrote one novel, The Last Waltz, and also obsessively studied ballet.
+She wrote one novel, Save Me the Waltz, and also obsessively studied ballet.

-She wrote one novel, The Last Waltz, and also obsessively studied ballet.
+She wrote one novel, Save Me the Waltz, and also obsessively studied ballet.

 Add Milford's bio to your book club now and get ready for a movie about an amazing, complicated woman that defined an era.